 Arrangement Exercises.
 The student will complete four (4) exercises during the term, focusing on each section of the orchestra in turn.
 For each exercise, it is expected that the student will produce a professionally formatted score and a set of parts, submitted through OWL in "print-ready" PDF format.
-The due dates for these exercises will be: 26 January, 9 February, 2 March, and 16 March.
+The preliminary due dates for these exercises will be: 2 February, 16 February, 1 March, and 15 March.
+Revisions of this work will be possible and expected, to be submitted within one week of the end of term (15 April).
+More information will be provided in a separate document.